reilldesign/ImgJust/README.md

 ## Styling

 Style the components normally using CSS.

 *Note: if adding space, make sure to account for it by changing the above mentioned padding and gap options.*

+*Another Note: You may want to set the root `overflow-y` property to `scroll` so that the width of the ImgJust container doesn't change after being rendered.*

 ```css
 .imgjust {